Career Profile: Outside Sales Representative

 Why Is Outside Sales a Job of Tomorrow?

 Sales representatives are always needed to successfully promote a company and its goods.
-Employment opportunities for outside sales representatives are expected to increase 9 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for outside sales representatives are expected to increase 9 percent, according to the Bureau of Labor Statistics.
 Outside sales representatives earn an average salary of $64,440 annually.

 What Does an Outside Sales Representative Do?